Care home advocate

 There is no set route to becoming an advocate.
 Employers will expect you to show a positive attitude to ageing and an understanding of the needs of older people.
 You may find it useful to have experience with this age group, from paid work, volunteering, or experience as a user of advocacy or care services.

 Experience, such as care work, social work or counselling, could be an advantage.
-However, employers are likely to place more importance on your skills than on your qualifications.
+Employers are likely to place more importance on your skills than on your qualifications.

-For both paid and volunteer advocate work you must pass background checks by the Disclosure and Barring Service (DBS).
-See the DBS website for more information.
+For both paid and volunteer work, you must pass background checks by the Disclosure and Barring Service.

-It could be an advantage if you are able to speak a community language.
+For some job roles, it could be an advantage if you're able to speak a community language.

 Training and development

 As a paid or volunteer advocate, you would receive induction training, supervision and support through your employer.
-You may also be able to attend training offered by other advocacy organisations, as some provide training that is not just open to their own staff and volunteers.
+You may also be able to attend training offered by other advocacy organisations, as some provide training to all, not just to their own staff and volunteers.

-Some advocacy organisations have gained accreditation for their qualifications from the Open College Network, but these are only recognised at a local level.
+Also, there are advocacy organisations that have gained accreditation for their qualifications from the National Open College Network (NOCN).
+These qualifications may be available through your local college.